jeev170/Encryptix/README.md

 ### **1. Rule-Based Chatbot (Task 1)**

-A conversational agent that responds to user inputs based on predefined rules and pattern matching.
+A conversational agent *Jeevbot that* responds to user inputs based on predefined rules and pattern matching.
 This implementation demonstrates fundamental natural language processing concepts and conversation flow management.

 **Key Features:**
 - Pattern recognition for user queries